hpcloud/httpapi/README.md

 httpapi
 =======

-Writing HTTP API services in Go
+Writing HTTP API services in Go.
+Still in progress, check back later for better API and documentation.